Why ex-Sony boss Shawn Layden is helping Streamline Media Group go global

 A rich background

-Layden will advise the company on its overall global strategy for video games and enterprise.
-Layden was most recently the chairman of PlayStation Worldwide Studios and previously served as CEO of SIE America, and Executive Vice President, and chief operating officer of Sony Network Entertainment International.
+Layden will advise the company on its global strategy for video games and enterprise.
+Layden was most recently the chairman of PlayStation Worldwide Studios and previously served as CEO of SIE America, and executive vice president and chief operating officer of Sony Network Entertainment International.

-Layden’s career started in 1987 in the corporate communications department as the assistant to Sony co-founder Akio Morita.
+Layden’s career started in 1987 in the corporate communications department as the assistant to Sony cofounder Akio Morita.
 He played a key role in launching and running the PlayStation consoles over the last 20 years.

 Asked why he was advising, Layden said he thought of it as a way to have an impact across the industry, beyond working for one company.
-He worries about massive costs that are rising for game development, and how to get the whole industry to embrace practices and technologies that can keep those costs in check.
+He worries about the massive, rising costs for game development, and how to get the whole industry to embrace practices and technologies that can keep those costs in check.

 “It’s going to get extragalactic pretty soon,” he said.
 “Some of our game production mythologies haven’t changed in 25 years.”